 Career counseling is the establishment of a counseling relationship between a professionally trained and skill certified career counselor and a person involving significant content, formal assessment and interpretation, teaching, and information giving in the context of a one-to-one relationship.

-The Career Development Center (CDC) has professionally trained and nationally certified counselors as well as trained career advisors to help you in your career decision-making.
+The FAU Career Center has professionally trained and nationally certified counselors as well as trained career advisors to help you in your career decision-making.
 If you are undecided about your major, career, or other career-related decision our counselors and advisors may be able to assist you.

 The career counseling process involves students meeting one-on-one with a counselor to discuss career related issues such as: choosing a major, expanding or narrowing down options for a major, exploring graduate school and or learning the necessary skills for the world-of-work.